 Crochet v’s Knitting

 Most people think crochet and knitting are similar skills.
 Let me tell you, from my recent experience they are very different.
 It’s sort of like comparing tap dancers and ballet dancers.
 Both are dancers, and both are talented, but with very different skill sets.
 There are some crossovers, (yarn, tension, stitches etc) but there are many more differences.
 For a start I didn’t know that there were so many different types of needles.
-Straight (wood of any variety, steel/aluminium or plastic), circular, double pointed, it’s a bit of minefield for a novice.
+Straight (wood, steel or plastic), circular, double pointed, it’s a bit of minefield for a novice.
 That’s even before you’ve learned how to use them!

 I followed my muse and started with hats.
 Possibly because they were quick and easy projects with lots of variation and I could use up my yarn stash.
 I’ve managed to make three so far and I admit I’m pleased with the results.